Age 11 - adult, sixth grade and up developmental information (formal operational)

-How does formal operational fit with the way that adults think?
+How does formal operational thinking fit with the way adults think?

 What does it mean to be formal operational?

 Formal thought and concrete thought are similar in that they both use logical operations.
 However, there is a clear difference in the greater range of reasoning with the type of logical operations used by formal operational thinking.
-Concrete thinking lacks that range, of comprehensiveness, power, imagination, flexibility, and depth of reasoning.
-In addition a formal operational thinker is aware that logically derived conclusions have a validity independent of factual truth.
+Concrete thinking lacks depth and range of comprehensive power, imagination, and flexibility of reasoning.
+In addition a formal operational thinker is aware logically derived conclusions have a validity different than conclusions directly derived from only facts and observations.

 Formal operational thinking can deal with complex verbal propositional reasoning that is not tied to a personal past or present experience.

-Formal operational thinking includes reasoning about hypothetical problems - reasoning that is not tied to a personal past or present experience.
-As well as reason about the future without tying it to a personal past or present experience.
+Formal operational thinking includes reasoning about hypothetical problems - reasoning that is not tied to a personal past or present experience and can project into the future without being tied to a personal past or present experience.

 Can use theories, models, and hypotheses to create solutions to problems.
 Hypothetical reasoning goes beyond the confines of everyday experience to things for which we have no experience.
 Reasoning beyond perception and memory about things which we have no direct knowledge.
 Young adolescents with formal operations can reason about hypothetical problems entirely symbolically in their minds and can deduce logical conclusions.